jenil-149/next_beat/README.md

 - Create playlists and add songs to them
 - Search songs by title with debounce
 - Library sidebar showing user-uploaded tracks
-- Stripe integration for subscription and billing (products, prices, subscriptions)
 - Responsive layout with mobile and desktop player controls

 ## Tech Stack